atomictraveller/win32-direct2d/README.md

 # win32-direct2d

+this is a functioning minimal win32 app that uses Direct2D to draw a few things on screen. the decommended code to load images may not work because i'm not sure if microsoft cares if it works.
+Direct2D is kind of nowheresville.

 basically my life of intraculturality has made me fear other peoples' code. i will spazz and break your things before accepting an unnecessary SDK or layer between code and access. it's like the way people think python is great when it's just wrong. maybe convenience and death equate huh, did you ever think of that huh.

 but direct2d is the most accursed windows API i've encountered. it's a pretty cool idea, a relatively low investment way to draw things faster without full on acknolwedgement of D3D, but i don't think anyone else has ever used it.